JonathanReimerBerg/BirdDatabase/README.md

 # Overview
-This database is meant for storing EBird sightings in a locally stored database to view the data in a more cutomizable way.
+This database is meant for storing EBird sightings in a locally stored database to view the data in a more customizable way.
 Note that there currently aren't many features, as the project is still in progress and even a few current features aren't fully developed.